sde-coursepack/sde-coursepack.github.io/modules/design/_posts/2000-01-10-Functional-Independence.md

 ## Conclusion

 In the last two units, we talked about *cohesion* and *coupling*.
-We want our classes to be *highly cohesive* (that is, parts of the modules highly **intra**dependent to describe one behavior) and *loosely coupled* (that is, relationships to other modules are as simple as possible, ideally just functional calls).
+We want our classes to be *highly cohesive* (that is, parts of the modules highly **intra**dependent to describe one behavior) and *loosely coupled* (that is, relationships to other modules are as simple as possible, ideally just simple functional calls).